 Jessica Finn Coven

-Seattle Office of Sustainability & Environment Director
+Director of Seattle Office of Sustainability & Environment

 Trees add much more to an urban landscape than a spot of green on the horizon.
 A healthy and mature tree canopy positively affects issues ranging from human health to economic development.
 Urban trees have equally important impacts on the environment.
 They break up heat islands, decrease flooding from stormwater runoff, absorb carbon dioxide and shade buildings leading to a reduction in energy use.
 It is estimated that there are 4.35 million trees and tree-like shrubs in Seattle.
 This means there are seven trees and tree-like shrubs per person.